KempDewulf/envirosense-documentation/README.md

 The IoT device monitors temperatures and automatically opens windows if they exceed the maximum threshold, maintaining ventilation until the target temperature is restored.

 ### ![](ReadmeImages/Notifications.png) Events
+When the server detects bad air conditions, a notification is sent to the user device, even if app is closed.
 The IoT device will accept new temperature limits when sent by a user.

 ### ![](ReadmeImages/Workmanager.png) Trending use case